 While the GMAC does not list specific GMAT eligibility criteria for taking the exam, there are a few pertinent factors to keep in mind before applying for the examination.
 We have listed all the relevant factors below:

-You can take the GMAT if you are 13 years of age or above.
+Wondering about GMAT age limit?
+Age will not hinder your goals, You can take the GMAT if you are 13 years of age or above.
 However, if you are between the age of 13 to 17 years, you can take the GMAT provided you have authorisation or consent from either your parents or a legal guardian.
 If you are 18 years and above, you don’t need any consent.
-Besides, the GMAC states no upper limit on age, which means you can attempt the exam at 50 or even 80 if you wish to!
+Besides, the GMAC states no upper limit on age as part of the criteria for GMAT, which means you can attempt the exam at 50 or even 80 if you wish to!

 The GMAC hasn’t laid down any restriction with regard to your academic qualifications.
 Having said that, since the GMAT is a graduate exam, it is advisable to have completed an undergraduate degree.
-While the GMAC might not have specified any qualification requirements, the universities or colleges you plan on applying to might have set guidelines for the same.
+While the GMAC might not have specified any qualification requirements as part of eligibility for GMAT, the universities or colleges you plan on applying to might have set guidelines for the same.
 Hence, it is important to make a note of the university’s eligibility criteria before you start your application process.